MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 ##### 3. Resource Encapsulation

 - What is a Resource?
   - A computer has many resources.
-A resource can be the memory, disk drive, network bandwidth, battery power, or a monitor.
+A `resource` can be the memory, disk drive, network bandwidth, battery power, or a monitor.
 It can also be system objects such as shared memory or a linked list data structure.

 - What is encapsulation?
-  - Encapsulation finds its origin in object-oriented programming (OOP).
+  - `Encapsulation` finds its origin in object-oriented programming (OOP).
 In OOP, a class definition encapsulates all data and functions to operate on the data.
 The goal is to allow access or manipulation of the class data in only the ways the designer intended.

 - Examples
   - The application logic of a website only allows access and manipulation of database records in defined ways.
 Here the database is a resource encapsulated by the website application logic.
+  - A flag pole only allows certain operations (raise the flag, lower the flag, unhook the flag).
+No one needs to know how the flag pole works internally, just that they can use it only in certain ways.

 - Implications